marcodb26/TabMania/README.md

 __Configuring custom shortcuts__
 Custom shortcuts can be configured in the _Shortcuts settings_ section of TabMania's _Settings_ tab.
-However, be sure to have enabled the actual shortcuts in chrome://extensions/shortcuts first.
+Firt though, be sure to have enabled the actual shortcuts in [chrome://extensions/shortcuts].
 For each custom shortcut:
 * You can set a shortcut to target either a hostname or a URL (not both)
 * Unless you select _Always open shortcut in new tab_, the browser tab targeted by the shortcut